Master Naval Combat in Assassin's Creed IV

 Here are the best upgrades to get in the early stages of the game.

-- 1Broadside Cannons.These are your run-of-the-mill cannons that line your ship along the outside hull walls.
-They can only be aimed vertically so make sure you have lined your ship up into a position that's facing your enemy.Advertisement
+- 1These are your run-of-the-mill cannons that line your ship along the outside hull walls.
+They can only be aimed vertically so make sure you have lined your ship positioned facing your enemy, so you have a clear shot.Broadside Cannons.Advertisement

 - Heavy Shot is an ammo upgrade for your broadside cannons that is more powerful than the regular Round Shot.
 To win in battle, this ammo is a necessity.
 Unlike the regular ammo, it depletes, so remember to top up at weapon shops whenever you can.